nazrulworld/jfine-python-classes-tutorial/source/decorators-versus-metaclass.rst

 ...
 'This is a docstring.'
 ...      red = green = blue = 0

+We could, of course, introduce a new decorator :func:`bunch_from_class` to make life a little easier for the user.

 Here's an example of the use of the RGB class.
 It shows that the name of the class is not being properly picked up.
 This is an interface problem rather than a problem with the decorator approach.
 The name